 If you use DSPSIZ(24 80 DS3) and use the ASSUME KEYWORD on a format… when the format is displayed after being called from a 27×132 screen, it fails with “The device file does not contain an entry for screen size.”

-bug feature in IBM-i that is basically saying — the ASSUME keyword is assuming that the 24×80 Window *DSPF is on the screen but because it’s being called from a 27×132 screen it cannot assume that so … *BOOM*
+This is basically saying — the ASSUME keyword is assuming that the 24×80 Window *DSPF is on the screen but because it’s being called from a 27×132 screen it cannot assume that so … *BOOM*

 Lets document it, since I googled/binged/yahood without any success trying to find what this was.